 Before MySudo, Ty would use her personal email and phone number to access all these sites and services and make all her plans for both business and pleasure, and she destroyed her digital privacy.
 Every single interaction she had meant giving her personal details to others— mostly complete strangers and companies.

 Now, Ty uses nine different Sudos in the MySudo app and keeps her life private and organized.
 If one of her Sudos is caught in a data breach, the others aren’t at risk.
-If she’s finished with a Sudo (for example, after she’s found and settled into her new home), Ty simply deletes that Sudo and moves on.
+If she’s finished with a Sudo (for example, after she’s found and settled into her new home), Ty simply mutes the notifications, or deletes, that Sudo* and moves on.

 Thanks to Christina @ wocintechchat.com for sharing their work on Unsplash.